chzvz/usb-auto-sync/README.md

 **USB must be formatted to EXT4 or NTFS.**

-To find USB NAME and FSTYPE:
 ```
-lsblk -f
+lsblk -f    # Find your USB NAME and FSTYPE
 ```

 **Format if needed (erases all data from USB!)**